ionutale/pocketbase/README.md

 > Please keep in mind that PocketBase is still under active development
 > and therefore full backward compatibility is not guaranteed before reaching v1.0.0.

+> Developers: looking for repo-specific build/run details?
+See the local guide: [agents.md](./agents.md).

 ## API SDK clients

 The easiest way to interact with the PocketBase Web APIs is to use one of the official SDK clients: